Maryland Medical Marijuana Card

 Medical marijuana can be used for ANY severe condition for which other medical treatments have been ineffective, and if the symptoms reasonably can be expected to be relieved by the medical use of medical cannabis.
 Virtually all conditions qualify!

 There are many qualifying conditions.
 If you want to be 100% sure if your condition qualifies please give us a call or text at 1-877-242-0362!

-For your first visit with Green Health Docs, you will want to bring any documentation that can be used to verify your medical condition.
+For your first visit with Green Health Docs, you will want to bring any documentation or proof that can be used to verify your medical condition.
 This includes, but not limited to, things such as: pill bottles, prescriptions, medical records, doctor’s notes and/or anything else that confirms your medical history with the condition.